krishaamer/green-filter-research/research/literature/ai.md

 — ai is usually a model that spits out a number between 0 and 1, a probablility score or prediction. ux is what we do with this number

-We love to hate Clippy — but what if Clippy was right? https://uxdesign.cc/we-love-to-hate-clippy-but-what-if-clippy-was-right-472883c55f2e
+“We love to hate Clippy — but what if Clippy was right?”
+Tash Keuneman (2022)

 — natural language chatbots https://www.youtube.com/watch?v=WHoWGNQRXb0